 In addition to trying to prove that your injuries from the car accident are not original, a car accident company may also try to argue that your damages amount should be reduced due to the partial fault on your behalf.
 This law, known as the law of comparative negligence, reads that a judge in such as case shall “reduce the amount of damages otherwise awarded to the plaintiff in proportion to his or her percentage of fault.”

 Understanding the car insurance and tort systems can be confusing.
-To help you navigate the legal waters and recover your full damages amount even if you have a preexisting medical condition, contact an experienced Atlanta car insurance attorney.
-At Millar & Mixon, LLC, our injury attorneys are ready to help you prove that you deserve to be compensated for all injuries or aggravated injuries that are related to your accident, and that you were not at fault for the occurrence of your car accident.
+To help you navigate the legal waters and recover your full damages amount even if you have a preexisting medical condition, contact an experienced local attorney.
+At The Millar Law Firm, our injury attorneys are ready to help you prove that you deserve to be compensated for all injuries or aggravated injuries that are related to your accident, and that you were not at fault for the occurrence of your car accident.
 To schedule a consultation where you can discuss your claim with us in more detail, call us today at 404-620-4301.

 Not ready to chat?
 Use these free resources to help you get the information you need: